Maps & Wayfinding

 All-Genders Washrooms On-Campus

 The Equity and Inclusion Office is working to make McMaster University more inclusive for staff, students and faculty who identify as transgender, gender non-binary and two-spirit.
-Please contact the EIO at firstname.lastname@example.org to learn more about All-Genders washroom locations on-campus.
+Please access the following All-Genders Washroom spreadsheet to find the most recently updated inventory of all-genders, all-genders accessible, and all-genders barrier free washrooms at McMaster.
+This resource will be updated on an ongoing basis.

 There are many accessible transportation options available for getting to the McMaster campus: